Peyman2012/csv-to-mysql-database/README.md

-Step 4: Create a table and Import the CSV data into the MySQL table We will create an employee_data table under the employee database and insert the records in MySQL with below python code in the below line please pass the create table statement which you want #to create the connection is not auto committed by default, so we must commit to save our changes
+Step 4: Create a table and Import the CSV data into the MySQL table We will create an employee_data table under the employee database and insert the records in MySQL with below python code in the below line please pass the create table statement which you want #to create the connection is not auto committed by default, so we must commit to save our changes:

    import mysql.connector as msql from mysql.connector import Error
-    ry:
+    try:
         conn = mysql.connect(host='localhost', database='employee', user='root', password='root@123')
         if conn.is_connected():
             cursor = conn.cursor()